The Farmhouse Cabinet Makeover

 Click on the picture of the book to purchase!

+I sanded the rough wood a bit, then applied the Bondo.
+Once it was all dry, I sanded the Bondo and wood smooth with 220 grit sandpaper.
 I didn’t fill in any holes or scratches on the outside of the cabinet.
 I only used it on the inside of the cabinet, because Bondo doesn’t take stain well.
 At all.

+I knew I had to paint the inside, but I wanted to do something different for the outside.
 Once all the Bondo and repair work was complete, and the doors and hardware were taken off, I sanded everything, inside and out with 220 grit sandpaper.

 Since this is a super simple design with no detail, I used my power sander.
-Then I vacuumed and wiped all of the dust off.
+Then, I vacuumed and wiped all of the dust off.
 Read this post to learn more about the best sanders for furniture.

-Painting and Staining Cabinet
+Farmhouse Cabinet Makeover by Painting and Staining

 The inside got 3 coats of General Finishes Milk Paint in Linen.
-I taped all of the edges off so I didn’t get paint anywhere it wasn’t supposed to be.
+I taped all of the edges off, so I didn’t get paint anywhere it wasn’t supposed to be.
+Once the paint was dry, I removed the tape and proceeded to stain the outside with General Finishes gel stain in Java.

 Here’s the great thing about gel stain, if you don’t already know.
-It is meant to sit on the top of the wood, and not soak in like regular wood stain.
+It is meant to sit on the top of the wood and not soak in like regular wood stain.
+Sure, you can use it like regular wood stain, but it can also be used for pieces like this that already have a finish on them.

 All you have to do is lightly sand the original finish down a bit so the stain has something to stick to.
 Then wipe the stain on, let it sit for a minute, and wipe it off with a clean rag.